msssivadas10/curve-ball/README.md

 This code is based on the paper *“The aerodynamics of the beautiful game”* by John W. M. Bush.

+**Disclaimer**: This code only uses a simplified version of the full ball physics, as described in the reference, and considere parameters like air density or drag coefficient as free parameters.
+So the results may not be as accurate enough to describe the real life situations.

 ## Using the Code

 All the necessory things like the `Ball` class are in the `ball.py` module.
 To create a simulation, first load the necessory classes